-98. On this news, the price of FSC common stock dropped \$1.27 per share on February 9, 2015 to close at \$7.22 per share, a decline of nearly 15% on volume of 10.9 million shares.
+115. On this news, the price of FSC common stock plummeted \$1.27, or nearly 15%, per share on February 9, 2015 to close at \$7.22 per share.
 Analysts slashed price targets and several downgraded the stock following the announcement.
 An analyst at Gilford Securities published a report on February 12, 2015 which illustrates market sentiment on the news: